Understanding the Underground Storage Tank Abandonment Process

 Excavating the Site

 Typically, a Soils Management Plan is the leading guideline for the excavation process of removing a UST, as well as the backfilling and compaction testing.
 The process of physically removing the UST will commence with digging, using standard construction equipment such as backhoes and excavators.
-This same equipment applies to hoist the underground storage tank out of the hole, by securing it with chains and lifting.
+This same equipment applies to hoist the underground storage tank out of the hole, by securing it with chains and lifting it.
 For very large tanks, contractors will require using a crane to raise the UST out of the pit.
 All of the soil burdens from the ground must remain on-site until the soil sampling and laboratory analysis is complete.

 Confirmation Soil Sampling